-- Print and mat must not exceed 16" x 20" - Minimum print size is 5" x 7" - Mounted on conventional 4-ply single window mat board (no canvas wrapped images) - Firmly attached to backing, but must not use foam core - Mat board to be white or black - No makers name or title may appear on the front of the mat or image - A label can be printed from the website when uploading the digital version of your print.
-Back of the print must be labeled in the top right corner with: - Image Title - Category - Competition Month - Photographer's name, phone number, and email address - Indicate print orientation with an arrow - A digital version of the print must be uploaded into the competition gallery following the requirements for digital images in order to track the print and its associated score and comments and for display in the competitions slide show.
-If there is no uploaded digital version of the image in the monthly competition gallery, the print will not be judged. - We cannot guarantee your cellophane sleeve will be returned to you after judging. - Do not use tape or any sticky substance to close an envelope or cellophane sleeve for a print.
+- Print and mat must not exceed 16" x 20" - Minimum print size is 5" x 7" - Mounted on conventional 4-ply single window mat board (no canvas wrapped images) - Firmly attached to backing, but must not use foam core - Mat board may be any colour - No makers name or title may appear on the front of the mat or image - A label can be printed from the website when uploading the digital version of your print.
+OR, alternatively, a hand-made label can be prepared and affixed in the top right corner with: - Category - Competition Date - Image Title - Photographer's name - Print orientation (indicate with an arrow) - A digital version of the print must be uploaded into the competition gallery following the requirements for digital images in order to track the print and its associated score and comments and for display in the competitions slide show.
+If there is no uploaded digital version of the image in the monthly competition gallery, the print cannot be judged. - We cannot guarantee your cellophane sleeve will be returned to you after judging unless you have your name or the title of the image on the sleeve. - Do not use tape or any sticky substance to close an envelope or cellophane sleeve for a print.
 Prints are easily damaged if they come in contact with the glue.